maitreverge/minishell_101/ressources/maitreverge/README.md

 The `execve` function is a standard C function that replaces the current process image with a new process image.

-- ***Function Description***:: `execve` replaces the current process image with a new process image specified by filename.
+- ***Function Description***: `execve` replaces the current process image with a new process image specified by filename.
 The `argv` is an array of argument strings passed to the new program.
 The `envp` is an array of strings, conventionally of the form `key=value`, which are passed as environment to the new program.
 It does not return on success, and -1 on error.

 - ***Prototype***: `int execve(const char *filename, char *const argv[], char *const envp[]);`